 Why would one choose the sax?

-Moreover, some rock bands arm themselves with a good saxophonist on tour, to make the live songs go and to grant them with a bluesy atmosphere.
-It brings a nice different touch from the studio-recorded songs, and usually makes the public go wild.
+Moreover, some rock bands arm themselves with a good saxophonist on tour, to give their live performances a bluesy atmosphere.
+It brings a nice different touch to that of the studio-recorded songs, and usually makes the public go wild.
 Dire Straits, for example, embellish their hit « Sultans of Swing » with a saxophone in this live version that was loved by the audience, softer but also more intense than the original song.

 Famous rock saxophonists